Savor the Season on the Washington County Maple Trail

 It is during the evaporation of sap that more remarkable magic takes place: the chemical process called the “Maillard reaction.”

 The amino acids in the sap react with its sugar, causing it to brown.
-This is its transformation into syrup, another natural phenomenon that produces the unique flavor of maple syrup, along with its desired color, aroma, and antioxidant properties.
+This is its transformation into syrup, another natural phenomenon that produces the unique flavor of maple syrup – along with its desired color, aroma, and antioxidant properties.

-Plan your own maple adventure and find everything from award-winning maple syrup to roasted maple nuts and more products on family farms in Washington County!
+So, plan your own maple adventure and find everything from award-winning maple syrup to roasted maple nuts and more products on family farms in Washington County!

 Down the road is Comstock Maple, a father-and-son operation offering all kinds of maple syrup and cream.
 Their syrup has even been used by Slickfin Brewing Co. in their seasonal maple beers!